After months of designing and building your site, it’s finally ready to launch. Make sure everything is prepared before going public.

-Your website visitors won’t stick around if the site is slow and unresponsive, so optimize your server-side configurations for a short response time by using a tool like Google’s PageSpeed Insights or Pingdom Tools.
+Optimize your server-side configurations for a short response time by using a tool like Google’s PageSpeed Insights or Pingdom Tools.
 They will tell you how fast each element of your site loads, which pages might need to be improved, and what resources are being loaded at a given moment.

-A caching plugin can help speed up the loading time of your WordPress website by storing a static version of its pages in the browser’s cache.
+A caching plugin helps speed up the loading time of your WordPress website by storing a static version of its pages in the browser’s cache.
 This way, whenever someone revisits your site after already loading it before, they won’t have to wait for the page to load fully every time.

 If you are unsure whether your site has SSL enabled or not, contact the hosting provider that manages it.
 They should be able to tell you if something is wrong on their end and help resolve any issues.

 Once you have confirmed that your website has a valid SSL Certificate, the next step is to enable the secure connection (HTTPS) through your WordPress site’s settings.
 This can be done by installing and activating the Really Simple SSL plugin.
 It will take care of all the necessary changes to start using a secure connection.